 - Butler, A., Chapman, J., Forman, E., & Beck, A. (2006).
 The empirical status of cognitive-behavioral therapy: A review of meta-analyses.
 Clinical Psychology Review, 26, 17–31.

 - Butler, R. M., Boden, M. T., Olino, T. M., Morrison, A. S., Goldin, P. R., Gross, J. J., & Heimberg, R. G. (2018).
 Emotional clarity and attention to emotions in cognitive-behavioral group therapy and mindfulness-based stress reduction for social anxiety disorder.
 Journal of Anxiety Disorders, 55, 31–38.

 - Capafons, A., & Mendoza, M. (2009).
 The Valencia model of waking hypnosis and its clinical applications.
-In G. Koester and P. Delisle, Hypnosis: Theories, Research, and Applications.
-Hauppauge, NY: Nova Science Publishers Inc.
+In G. Koester and P. Delisle (Eds.), Hypnosis: Theories, research, and applications.
+Nova Science.

 - Carek, P. J., Laibstain, S. E., & Carek, S. M. (2011).
 Exercise for the treatment of depression and anxiety.
 The International Journal of Psychiatry in Medicine, 41, 15–28.

 - Chambala, A. (2008).
 Anxiety and art therapy: Treatment in the public eye.
 Art Therapy, 25, 187–189.

 - Chandraiah, S., Anand, S. A., & Avent, L. C. (2012).
 Efficacy of group art therapy on depressive symptoms in adult heterogeneous psychiatric outpatients.
 Art Therapy, 29(2), 80–86.